 Robo Advisor Early Adopter

 Tod started his financial transformation back in 2013.
 He cut out the crap and started spending less than he earned.
-He also realized a guy like him in his early 30’s could do more with his excess cash than leaving it in the bank.
+He also realized a guy like him in his early 30’s could do more with his excess cash than leaving it in the bank or sports betting on his favorite team.
 Tod is what we call an ‘early adopter’.
 He knew he didn’t have the time or the expertise to play the stock market himself.
 However, he heard about an emerging force, the robo advisors and investigated more.